Nintedanib (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 You may need to have a negative pregnancy test before starting this medicine.
 Use an effective form of birth control during treatment and for at least 3 months after the last dose.

-- Tell your doctor if you are breastfeeding, or if you have liver disease, bleeding problems, or heart or blood vessel disease.
+- Tell your doctor if you have liver disease, bleeding problems, or heart or blood vessel disease.
 Tell your doctor if you have stomach or digestion problems or have had recent surgery in your abdomen.

 - This medicine may cause the following problems: